ru-fu/discourse-docs/ref/ams-configuration.tmpl.md

-AMS provides various configuration items to customise its behaviour.
+sdfAMS provides various configuration items to customise its behaviour.
 The following table lists the available configuration items and their meaning.

 <!-- GENERATED_TABLE all -->